Vyral/brendon-payne-recruiting/_drafts/how-coaching-differs-from-training.md

 {% include youtube.html %}

-There are key difference between coaching and training that you need to be aware of.
+<center>There are key difference between coaching and training that you need to be aware of.</center>

 What’s the difference between coaching and training?
 Today I’ll answer that questions for you.